A Statistical View of Column Subset Selection: Applications

 \subsubsection{An Example with Ozone Level Detection Data}

-We consider the Ozone Level Detection Dataset from the UCI machine learning repository \cite{Dua}.
+We consider the Ozone Level Detection Dataset from the UCI machine learning repository \citep{Dua}.
 The dataset has $n=2535$ samples of $p=73$ variables.
-So that we can compute a ground truth CSS objective value for any selected subset, we drop samples with already missing values and are left with $n=1847$.
+So that we can compute a ground truth CSS objective value for any selected subset, we drop samples with already missing values and are left with a sample size of $n=1847$.

 One hundred times, we randomly omit observed values with probability $q=0.05, 0.1, 0.2$ and select a size $k=5, 10, 20$ subset using our method and BOMP.
 For our method, we use our swapping algorithm and only try one random initialization.
 We neglect the group lasso approach because it is too slow for a problem of this scale.
 Given its noted bad performances, we expect it would have done poorly.
 To measure a selected subset's quality, we compute the CSS objective value it would have attained on the fully observed dataset.
 As a benchmark for how well we can expect to do with no missing data, we run our swapping algorithm on the fully observed dataset with one hundred different random initializations and record the best result.